RVDavis/RVDavis.github.io/cv.md

 ### Supervision

-I have supervised 10 BSc and MSc students to completion at QMU, The University of Edinburgh and Birkbeck, University of London and QMU, all within autism, developmental psychology or education research.
+I have supervised 10 BSc and MSc students to completion at QMU, The University of Edinburgh and Birkbeck, University of London, all within autism, developmental psychology or education research.

 ### Selected students project titles: